csc301-2023-fall/project-24-ontario-parks-T/readme-template.md

 # AudioQR Management Solution /Room Three
 ​
-[]: #(> _Note:_ This document is intended to be relatively short.
-Be concise and precise.
-Assume the reader has no prior knowledge of your application and is non-technical. )
-​
 ## Partner Intro
  * Partner: Our partner is John Leadston, Resident Business Analyst at the Ontario Cabinet Office
  * His email is john.leadston2@ontario.ca.